andresfigueroa282/Pokemon-Legendary-Classifier/README.md

 **Removed Features**:
 - Categorical or descriptive features such as `type1`, `type2`, `name`, and `japanese_name` - Non-informative or potentially misleading features like
-- `base_total` and `capture_rate`, which are directly or indirectly correlated with legendary status and could cause data leakage
+- `base_total` and `capture_rate`, which are directly or indirectly correlated with legendary Pokémon and could cause data leakage

 ---